Live Coding Sessions: Week 3

 Welcome to ENGG1811!

-- You will be learning how to solve computational problems using Python in ENGG1811, we don't expect any prior experience.
+- You will be learning how to solve computational problems using Python in ENGG1811.
+We don't expect any prior experience.

-- You will need a software package called Anaconda: please install it on your computer before the first lecture.
+- You will need a software package called Anaconda.
+Please install it on your computer before the first lecture.

-Larry Tang (Course Administrator)
+Larry Tang (Course admin)